j-tyr/markdown-cv/index.md

 Working in the Chemical Engineering department.
 Modelling twin screw granulation - an emerging technology for the improved processing of pharmaceutical ingredients prior to tabletting.

-### PhD in Applied Mathematics (Sep 2015 - Feb 2019)
+`Sep 2015 -Feb 2019`
+__PhD in Applied Mathematics__
-- Working in the Mathematical Biology group.
+Working in the Mathematical Biology group.
-- Thesis title: `Modelling cytosolic flow and vesicle transport in the growing pollen tube.'
+Thesis title: `Modelling cytosolic flow and vesicle transport in the growing pollen tube'.

-### MSci Mathematics (Sep 2011 - Jul 2015)
+`Sep 2011 - Jul 2015`
+__MSci Mathematics__
-- Graduated with first class honours.
+Graduated with first class honours.

 ## Project work
 Contributed to three major releases of the Oasys Suite with a wide range of responsibilities: